fordsfords/err/README.md

 for unreliable programs that are hard to debug and fix.
-Thousands of lines of code written that call APIs without checking the return status, or does check but only prints something unintelligible even to the code maintainers.
+Thousands of lines of code written that call APIs without checking the return status, or does check but only prints something unhelpful even to the code maintainers.
+This leads to:
+- Easy-to-ignore errors.
+- Lost error context.
+- Difficult debugging.
+- Error code conflicts between modules.

 ### Goals

 The goals of "err" are to be:
-* Lightweight.
-Low complexity, small size, few (if any) dependencies.
+* **Stack Traces**: captures the call stack when errors are detected.
+* **Lightweight**: no execution/memory expense during normal (non-error) processing.
-* Low barrier to use.
+* **Low complexity**: small size, no dependencies, low barrier to use.
-Implies easy to use.
-In particular, make easy to add sanity checks to your code with minimal effort or disruption.
+In particular, make it easy to add sanity checks to your code with minimal effort or disruption.
-* Not a Borg.
+* **Not a Borg**:
 "Err" co-exists with other error handling methodologies in the same codebase.
+You don't have to get married to err.
 Naturally, "err"'s benefits, like stack traces, become more helpful as participation increases.
-* Consistency.
-Different APIs can use a consistent coding method.
+* **Consistent Pattern**: Unified approach across all error handling
-* Non-ephemeral.
+* **Non-ephemeral**:
 If a Unix API call returns -1 (or NULL, or some other failure indicator), it typically (but not always) sets "errno".
 But be careful to save a copy!